Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.JSONFromFile.DragDrop.md

 <p>The "Vonk vJSONFromFile DragDrop.fu" file allows you to import a .json file by dragging it into the Nodes view from a desktop Explorer/Finder/Linux folder browsing window.
 This is a quick way to bring external data records into your Resolve/Fusion composite.
 The DragDrop file supports dragging in multiple JSON elements at the same time, and each item will be imported into a separate vJSONFromFile node.</p>

 <p>If the JSON file is a Kartaverse Lens Profile .json then a kvrFisheyeStereo node is added automatically.</p>

+<p>If the JSON file is a Kartaverse Comp Session .json then a pre-existing MDI (multi-document interface) compositing workspace session is restored where the .comp files are loaded automatically and the active node based selection is restored.</p>

 <p>This DragDrop file has a dependency on the Vonk FusionJSON atom package.</p>